 Watch former D3 Head Coach and D1 Assistant Coach Greg Rosenberg break down what types of drills to include in a men’s lacrosse skills video, including:

 College coaches definitely look for different skills across the four lacrosse positions.
-To really catch the eye of a college coach, student-athletes need to understand exactly want coaches are looking for in their position before they can create a highlights video.
+To really catch the eye of a college coach, student-athletes need to understand exactly what coaches are looking for in their position before they can create a highlights video.
 In the sections below, we detail which skills goalies, attackers, midfielders and defenders should focus on when selecting clips for their lacrosse highlight video.

 College coaches want goalies with strong leadership skills who act as vocal leaders on the field.
 In highlight video, they want to see goalies embrace this responsibility and lead the team during competitions.
 To demonstrate this, goalie highlight video should capture game-time footage of strong communication with defenders.
 Include game-time footage of big saves, clears, athleticism outside the cage and smart body and foot positioning.
 College coaches will also want to see how a goalie’s clearing game can create a fast break scoring chance for the offense.